telerik/kendo-ui-core/docs/framework/excel/introduction.md

 ---
-title: Introduction
+title: Overview
-page_title: Introduction | Kendo UI Excel Export
+page_title: Overview | Kendo UI Excel Export
 description: "Learn how to create Excel documents with Kendo UI."
 slug: introduction_excelexport_kendoui
 position: 1
 ---

-# Introduction
+# Overview

 Since Kendo UI 2014 Q3 release Kendo UI has provided Excel generation support.
 It allows you to create Excel documents in JavaScript and save them on the client machine.